current & past

 Zimbabwean singer-songwriter Prudence Mabhena was born severely disabled.
 The society she was born into considers disabilities to carry the taint of witchcraft.
 Because of this, many disabled children are abandoned.
 But Prudence and the seven young members of the band she has formed called Liyana, all disabled, have managed to overcome stereotypes and inspire the same people that once saw them as a curse.

-Music by Prudence won the 2009 Academy Award for Best Documentary (Short Subject).
+Music by Prudence won the 2010 Academy Award for Best Documentary (Short Subject) and numerous other awards.

 Directed, written and produced by ROGER ROSS WILLIAMS